 The POES system comprises on-orbit remote-sensing satellites, and satellite command and control and data processing facilities.
 NOAA has in place a polar satellite program to replace current satellites as they reach the end of their operational life.
-This fifth-generation of POES Advanced TIROS-N (ATN) satellites are designated NOAA-K, -L, -M, -N, and -N'.
-NOAA-K, -L, and -M have been upgraded with new primary environmental instruments and will be followed by NOAA-N and N' that are being updated to a later instrument baseline.
+This fifth-generation of POES Advanced TIROS-N (ATN) satellites were designated NOAA-K, -L, -M, -N, and -N'.
+NOAA-K, -L, and -M were upgraded with new primary environmental instruments and were followed by NOAA-N and N' that were updated to a later instrument baseline.
 The major changes to the environmental instrument baseline for the NOAA-K, -L, and -M satellites, described below, include the AVHRR/3, the HIRS/3, and the AMSU-A and -B.